iodepo/odis-arch/docs/releases/README.md

 # Ocean InfoHub Graph (OIH-Graph)

-The Ocean InfoHub Graph is a Knowledge Graph built in collabortion with the OIH partners.
+The Ocean InfoHub Graph (OIH-Graph) is a Knowledge Graph built in collaboration with the Ocean InfoHub  partners.
+The Ocean InfoHub aims to build a sustainable, interoperable, and inclusive digital ecosystem for all ocean stakeholders.
+Existing and emerging data systems are linked, with the ultimate goal of coordinating action and capacity to improve access to ocean data and knowledge.

 ## Dataset Overview

-OIH-Graph is an RDF graph leveraging schema.org and GeoSPARQL vocabularis.
+OIH-Graph is an RDF graph leveraging schema.org and GeoSPARQL vocabularies.
+It is ~ 630 MB of RDF (~70 MB compressed) composed of ~ 3.2 million triples at this time.

+## Funding Support

+The Project is funded by the Government of Flanders, Kingdom of Belgium and implemented by IODE, project office of the IOC of UNESCO.
+It is a contribution to the OceanData 2030 Programme of the UN Decade of Ocean Science for Sustainable Development.

+## Citing

+At this time we do not have a formal citation or DOI for this release.
+These are planned for the future as this process becomes more regular.

 ## Providers